marcusfrdk/click-extended/docs/COMMAND.md

 # Command

-A command is the entry point for a CLI application.
-For this library, a command is an extension of the `RootNode`, which serves as the foundation for building CLI commands with automatic value injection from decorators like `@option` and `@argument`.
+A command is the entry point for all functions in a command line interface.
+The command is a subclass of the [root node](./ROOT_NODE.md) and handles the tree and context of the entire function lifecycle.

 ## Parameters